saldel/Raspberry-Pi-Translation-Guide/README.md

 3. Crowdin: you will use it to translate project instructions (textual and visual).
 Learn [how to use Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin).

-Please not that we are still working on selecting the best tools for the process so things may change.
+Please note that we are still working on selecting the best tools for the process so things may change.
 We will notify you if we replace any of these tools.